This summer we are inviting high school history students to explore the past in a special three-day program “History off the Page” July 18-21, 2018.

 “Listening to History” is an Introduction to Oral History led by the Starr Center’s nationally recognized StoryQuest team.

-Visit Butlertown and experience the musical and oral traditions of one of Kent County’s historic African American communities.
+Visit Butlertown and experience the oral traditions of one of Kent County’s historic African American communities.
 There will be time to conduct your own interviews.

 “Reading the Riverscape” Cruise the Chester River and discover how nature and history intertwine in this unique place.